publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch58/m__us_usc_t10_s1143.md

     Amendment by [Pub.
 L. 103–337][/us/pl/103/337] applicable only to members of the Coast Guard who are separated after Sept.
 30, 1994, see [section 542(e) of Pub.
 L. 103–337][/us/pl/103/337/s542/e], set out as a note under [section 1141 of this title][/us/usc/t10/s1141].

- __Pilot Program to Assist Members of the Armed Forces in Obtaining Post-Service Employment__
+ __Pilot Program To Assist Members of the Armed Forces in Obtaining Post-Service Employment__

 [Pub.
 L. 113–291, div.
 A, title V, § 555][/us/pl/113/291/s555], Dec.
 19, 2014, [128 Stat.
 3379][/us/stat/128/3379], provided that: